jxyang44/MyLuksoWalletv2/README.md

    ```sh
    npm install
    ```
 3. Enter your private key in `.env`.
-The private key is only used to deploy LSP7/LSP8 contracts using LSPFactory in `CreateLSPForm.js`.
+The private key is only used to deploy LSP7 or LSP8 contracts using LSPFactory in `CreateLSPForm.js`.
 Unfortunately, I was not able to get LSPFactory to work using the window in time, but this should be a quick change in the future.
 The private key is not used for anything else.
+This step can be skipped if you don't intend to deploy LSP7 or LSP8 contracts.
    ```js
    const REACT_APP_METAMASK_MY_DEV_PRIVATE_KEY= 'ENTER YOUR PRIVATE KEY';
    ```